 - Sampson Green Award of the Maryland Food Committee for “outstanding efforts to bring the National School Breakfast Program to Baltimore County,” 1992.

 - “Most Energetic Foster Parent” Award of the Baltimore City Department of Social Services, 1990.

-- American Civil Liberties Union of Maryland Committee on Litigation and Legal Priorities 2007-present.
+- American Civil Liberties Union of Maryland, Committee on Litigation and Legal Priorities 2007-present, general counsel 2014-present.

 - Wasserstein Fellow, Harvard Law School, 2006-07 (sponsored by Office of Public Interest Advising).